-Legislative Requirements
+1. Legislative Requirements

-This section describes how the Financial Plan links to the achievement of the Community Vision and the Council Plan within the Integrated Strategic Planning and Reporting Framework.
-This framework guides the Council in identifying community needs and aspirations over the long-term (Community Vision), medium term (Council Plan) and short term (Annual Budget) and then holding itself accountable (Annual Report).
+This section describes how the Financial Plan links to the achievement of the Community Vision and the Council Plan within the Integrated Strategic Planning & Reporting framework.
+This framework guides the Council in identifying community needs and aspirations over the long term (Community Vision), medium term (Council Plan) and short term (Annual Budget) and then holding itself accountable (Annual Report).
+The following diagram provides an overview of the core legislated elements of an integrated strategic planning and reporting framework and outcomes.